 The Lightning experience is the only way to be sure you’re getting access to the newest Salesforce features as soon as they go live, with Classic no longer receiving Salesforce updates since 2023.
 In fact, Classic will eventually be phased out, so users might as well get used to Lightning now.

 To inform this guide, we tested out the Salesforce Lightning interface for the Starter Suite plan, which was updated in July 2024.
+Our expert testers ranked the Starter Suite as one of the best CRM software services for small businesses.
 All screenshots in this guide are with the most up-to-date images from the new interface.
 Read on to learn more about the difference between Lighting and Classic.

 You can also compare personalized CRM quotes – use our simple Salesforce quotes tool to get prices in moments.